We are proud to announce that LUCFR have been shortlisted as Volunteering Project of the Year in Leicester Student Union’s LeicsCelebrate awards.

 We are extremely grateful for all donations that we receive, regardless of their size.

-If you are interested in what we raise funds for, or would like to donate, please see our where to buy ivermectin uk page.
+If you are interested in what we raise funds for, or would like to donate, please see our donation page.

-To view some of our highest donors, please see our buy ivermectin 6 mg page.
+To view some of our highest donors, please see our supporting donors page.

 #LUCFR have now responded to over 100 calls!
 Thank you to all of our supporters and responders.
 Below is an infographic showing some of our statistics for the first 100 calls.
-If you would like to learn more about our call types, please see our cheap stromectol page.
+If you would like to learn more about our call types, please see our statistics page.

 Adam Hurt recalls his first call-out to a cardiac arrest as a community first responder within the #LUCFR scheme: